Retail Trust: History

 In 1996, Cottage Homes launched its Helpline, which shifted the focus of the charity to current retail workers.
 In 2002, the charity adopted the present name and opened a fourth retirement home in Liverpool.
 A fifth retirement estate was opened in 2009 in Salford.

 In 2001, it became a private company limited by guarantee and not having share capital, registered under the Companies Act 1985, with exemption from use of the limited suffix.

 Events

-Traditionally retailTRUST's fundraising initiatives focused on high-profile gala events, such as the London Ball, the Great Northern Ball and the Grand Scottish Ball.
+Traditionally Retail TRUST's fundraising initiatives focused on high-profile gala events, such as the London Ball, the Great Northern Ball and the Grand Scottish Ball.
 The first London Ball was held in 1952.
 The annual ball has become one of the most prestigious events in the retail calendar.
 It is regularly attended by retail giants, such as Sir Stuart Rose and Sir Philip Green as well as celebrities e.g. Caprice The Ball has been hosted by several household names, including Ruby Wax and Jimmy Carr.